Chisw/gagu/gagu-website/src/pages/docs/getting-started/usage.md

 $ gagu --open
 ```

-Start with a customized host:
+Start with a specified host:

 ```sh
 $ gagu -H 0.0.0.0
 $ gagu --Host 0.0.0.0
 ```

-Start with a customized port:
+Start with a specified port:

 ```sh
 $ gagu -p 80